linaro-swg/optee_examples/README.md

 * Test application: `optee_example_secure_storage`
 * Trusted application UUID: f4e750bb-1437-4fbf-8785-8d3580c34994

+Directory **acipher/**:
+* Generates an RSA key pair of specified size and encrypts a supplied string with it using the GPD TEE Internal Core API.
+* Test application: `optee_example_acipher`
+* Trusted application UUID: a734eed9-d6a1-4244-aa50-7c99719e7b7b

 ## 3. How to build a Trusted Application
 [TA basics] documentation presents the basics for  implementing and building an OP-TEE trusted application.